KunjMaheshwari/WinningSpeech/README.md

 git checkout -b feature/your-feature
 ```

-Make focused changes, test locally, run lint/build checks, and commit with a descriptive message:
+Make focused changes, test locally, and run the project's validation checks.

+Example:

 ```bash
 git commit -m "feat: add playlist search"
 ```

 Pull requests should describe:

 - What changed
 - Why it changed
 - How it was tested
 - Known limitations

+---

-## License
+## 📄 License

 Unless a separate license file is provided, this project should be treated as private/proprietary.

-Third-party assets and media may have separate licenses and usage restrictions.
+Third-party assets, music, photographs, logos, trademarks, and other media may have their own licenses and usage restrictions.

+Do not assume that an asset is free to redistribute simply because it is available online.

+---

-## Author
+## 👨‍💻 Author

 **Kunj Maheshwari**